Emblem21-OpenSource/flownote/docs/04-language.md

 import "someModule"
 ```

 This will scan the Module's `package.json` for it's `main` entry and load that as Actions.
 Then it will look for a `index.flow` in the same directory and load that as well.
+The namespace will automatically be assigned to the module's name.

 ## Behavior Driven-Design (Coming soon!)